Fender Standard Stratocaster HSS Electric Guitar Review

 Fender Standard HSS Strat

-The Fender Standard HSS Strat is the best way for guitar players on a budget to land a real Fender Stratocaster with a hot humbucker and two single coil pickups.
-Standard HSS Stratocasters sound amazing, look as cool as the their American counterparts and have what it takes to get the job done jamming in the basement or onstage at the club.
+The Fender Standard HSS Strat is the best way for guitar players on a budget to land a real Fender Stratocaster with a hot humbucker and two single-coil pickups.
+Standard HSS Stratocasters sound amazing, look as cool as their American counterparts and have what it takes to get the job done jamming in the basement or onstage at the club.

 You probably already know this, but Standard Strats are made in Mexico, and instruments in the Fender Standard Series are often referred to as Mexican or MIM Fenders.

 And, you may know this too, but HSS stands for Hum-Sing-Sing, or a humbucker and two single-coil pickups.

 Now that all the newbies are up to speed, let's get down to business.
 I have a bunch of guitars, and I've played and owned countless others during my career.